Man Utd's Ronaldo released early by Portugal

-Cristiano Ronaldo has been granted an early release from the Portugal squad, meaning he has time to rest before a second Manchester United debut.
+Portugal captain Ronaldo made history on Thursday (AES)T when he became the all-time leading goalscorer in men's international football, with the first of his double in a World Cup qualifier against Republic of Ireland taking him clear of Iran great Ali Daei's haul of 109 goals.

-Portugal captain Ronaldo made history on Wednesday when he became the all-time leading goalscorer in men's international football, with the first of his double in a World Cup qualifier against the Republic of Ireland taking him clear of Iran great Ali Daei's haul of 109 goals.
+Ronaldo was consequently shown a yellow card that ruled him out of the trip to Azerbaijan through suspension.

-Ronaldo was consequently shown a yellow card that ruled him out of Tuesday’s trip to Azerbaijan through suspension.
+With a friendly against Qatar on Sunday (AEST) being Portugal's only other fixture during the international break, he was allowed to leave the camp early.

 "Cristiano Ronaldo was released from the national team camp this Thursday," read a statement from the Portuguese Football Federation (FPF).